IBM/aspera-cli/README.md

 ### Command line parsing, Special Characters

 `ascli` is typically executed in a shell, either interactively or in a script.
-`ascli` receives its arguments from this shell (through the Operating System).
+`ascli` receives its arguments on the command line.
+The way arguments are parsed and provided to `ascli` depend on the Operating System and shell.

 #### Shell parsing for Unix-like systems: Linux, macOS, AIX

-Linux command line parsing is easy:
+Linux command line parsing is well defined:
 It is fully documented in the shell's documentation.

-On Unix-like environments, this is typically a POSIX shell (bash, zsh, ksh, sh).
+On Unix-like environments, this is typically a POSIX-like shell (bash, zsh, ksh, sh).
 A c-shell (`csh`, `tcsh`) or other shell can also be used.
 In this environment the shell parses the command line, possibly replacing variables, etc...
 See [bash shell operation](https://www.gnu.org/software/bash/manual/bash.html#Shell-Operation).